wahidhendrawan/yara-sigma-webui/README.md

 # Yara to Sigma Web UI Converter

-This repository hosts a web‑based application for converting **YARA** rules into approximate **Sigma** detection rules and for synthesising search queries for a range of Security Information and Event Management (SIEM) platforms.
-The application began as a simple proof of concept for Elastic and Splunk and has since been extended to support additional back‑ends such as VMware Carbon Black EDR and Microsoft Defender for Endpoint.
-It provides a modern, minimalist interface through which analysts can upload or paste YARA signatures, obtain a corresponding Sigma rule and download a JSON representation of the conversion.
+This repository hosts a web‑based application for converting **YARA** rules into approximate **Sigma** detection rules and for synthesising simple search queries for a range of Security Information and Event Management (SIEM) and Endpoint Detection and Response (EDR) platforms.
+The application began as a proof of concept for Elastic and Splunk and has since been extended to support additional back‑ends such as VMware Carbon Black EDR, Microsoft Defender for Endpoint, SentinelOne, IBM QRadar and LogRhythm.
+It provides a modern, minimalist interface through which analysts can upload or paste YARA signatures, obtain a corresponding Sigma rule and download the resulting Sigma file.
 The aim of this project is to encourage community development of open‑source detection engineering tools.

 ## Background